-For the 2020-2022 compliance years, Ameren Missouri will utilize the generational output from the Keokuk, MHREC and Pioneer Prairie facilities.
-Ameren Missouri will continue to place RECs associated with the actual 2020 generation from Keokuk, MHREC and the Pioneer Prairie facilities into the North American Renewable Registry (NARR) account.
-Additional REC purchases are likely to be needed in the 2020-2022 timeframe for Ameren Missouri to comply with the RES requirements.
+For the 2019-2021 compliance years, Ameren Missouri will utilize the generational output from the Keokuk, MHREC and Pioneer Prairie facilities.
+Ameren Missouri will continue to place RECs associated with the actual 2019 generation from Keokuk, MHREC, and the Pioneer Prairie facilities into the North American Renewable Registry (NARR) account.
+Additional REC purchases are likely to be needed in the 2019-2021 timeframe for Ameren Missouri to comply with the RES requirements.

-Currently, Ameren Missouri has finalized two contracts for wind generation.
+Currently, Ameren Missouri has finalized two contracts for wind generation projects and expect to finalize a third contract soon.
 These projects are expected to be owned by Ameren Missouri and fully operational by the end of 2020.
-The two contracts currently total a maximum capacity of 700 MW's, however the actual MW capacity at completion may be lower due to the risks inherent in project development and construction of large wind projects.
-The minimum total capacity for the two projects may be as low as 525 MW's, thereby limiting the energy generated from the two projects.
-The 1% model reflects the assumed costs and performance parameters used for each of the wind projects for which a CCN has been received and for future expected regulatory filings.
+The three contracts currently total a maximum capacity of 857 MW's, however the actual MW capacity at completion may be lower due to the risks inherent in project development and construction of large wind projects.
+The minimum total capacity for the three possible projects may be as low as 530

+MW's, thereby limiting the energy generated from the three projects.
+The 1% model reflects the assumed costs and performance parameters used for each of the wind projects for which a Certificate of Convenience and Necessity has been received and for future expected regulatory filings.

-It is expected that the production from these new renewable resources along with production from existing renewable resources will be used to meet Ameren Missouri's non solar RES requirement starting in 2021.
+It is expected that the production from these new renewable resources, along with production from existing renewable resources, will be used to meet Ameren Missouri's non-solar RES requirement starting in 2021.